This article is part of the 'working millionaire' series

 Fast forward about 15 years.
 By this time today's successful baby boomers wish they had put more money into life insurance.
 Paid-up permanent life insurance enables flexibility in their retirement spending over an otherwise turbulent and risky economic period of history.
 It is not that they have a wish to endow anyone in their memory, but rather that having the assurance of would allow them more financial planning options in retirement.
 By this pre-retirement age the cost of new life insurance may be prohibitive and more likely than not, health has deteriorated to the point where conversion of employer' s coverage is no longer an option.

-Many baby boomers have little of the asset that they will come to value the most!
-This personal financial planning omission crept up somewhere in mid-life, just like cholesterol, unnoticed but serious in its consequences.
+By the time we enter our peak earning years, many of us still have little of the financial asset class - permanent life insurance - that we will eventually come to value above the others.
+This financial planning omission crept up on us somewhere in mid-life, just like cholesterol; unnoticed - but serious in its consequences.

 The solution is actually very simple: own a small amount of permanent life insurance- usually an amount equal to about a year' s base earnings - usually whole life insurance, separate from the employee benefit package.
 This is the "old fashioned" type of life insurance that sets premiums too high and gives money, in the form of dividends, back to policyholders those who stay for the long term.
 You want to be among this "long term" crowd.